What is the best camera strap for wedding photography?

 My first pro strap – Black Rapid

 I replaced the OEM straps with straps by Black Rapid and they were great….for a while.
 Black Rapid offers straps that cross over the body with a sliding metal connector that lets you bring the camera up quickly and easily.
 You can get straps for a single camera, or you can go completely “Delta Force” by outfitting yourself with the double strap. (play Mission Impossible theme song) They’re some really great straps and I highly recommend them.
-Here are a bunch of Black Rapid straps for sale right now.

 The issue I found was carrying around two fully tricked-out Nikons with stupid-heavy lenses all day killed my neck and back.
 I found myself hurting for two days after an 8-hour wedding so I had to find a different solution.